 - The Rule Against Perpetuities exists in the UK, the US and other countries that inherited the Common Law.
 In its most common form, it simply states "No conditional bequest is valid unless it must vest, if at all, within a life in being plus 21 years."
 It works to prevent somebody from controlling their assets from beyond the grave forever (i.e. "in perpetuity").
 Certain relevant reasonable-but-ridiculous legal illustrations showing why you don't want to be in arms reach include the "fertile octogenarian" and the "unborn widow" rules.
 The will in the former leaves land to person A, aged 85 and childless, for her life, then to the first of her natural born children to reach age 25; since the children are not extant at the time of the will it is possible for the condition to be unfulfilled for 21 years, the bequest to the unborn children is invalid and the old lady inherits the land absolutely.
 The will in the latter leaves the property to person A for life, then their widow for life, and then any of their children then still living (at the time of the widow's death).
 In this case, the condition for the last part doesn't need to activate within 21 years of the will activating (i.e. the widow lives more than 21 years), so the will could be rendered invalid.
 Alternately, A might not be married, in which case there is no person who could become his widow, or A might divorce and remarry, in which case the widow at the time the will activates is not the widow referred to by the person who wrote the original will.
 The will might not prescribe A's children still living and instead simply refer to A's children, in which case it would refer to those children alive at the time of the will's activation and still be valid.

-- Not necessarily, some jurisdictions specify that if a deceased person is named as the heir, and the will does not contain a legitimate second-to-die clause, the named heir's children stand to inherit that property.
+- Some jurisdictions specify that if a deceased person is named as the heir, and the will does not contain a legitimate second-to-die clause, the named heir's children stand to inherit that property.
 So, if A had three children, and one of those children died before A, leaving two children of his own, A's two surviving children would each get 1/3 of the estate, while the two grandchildren by the deceased sibling would each get 1/6.

 - Many U.S. jurisdictions now take a "wait and see" approach; if the will vests or fails within 90 years of the descendant's death, it's valid, even if a circumstance could have arisen (but didn't) that would have made the waiting period longer.
 Incidentally, the Rule Against Perpetuities applies not only to bequeathments in wills, but also to property placed into a Trust (including a trust created while the Grantor was still alive).